 U.S. Grocery Stores vs. Other Countries

 Grocery shopping is a habit so natural, you likely don’t think twice about it when you’re at home.
-In reality, there are a whole host of things you take for granted without realizing it, such as how you handle bulk bin items, where you find the bread, how the lines form at checkout, and who to ask if you can’t find something.
+In reality, you take a whole host of things for granted without realizing it, such as how you handle bulk bin items, where you find the bread, how the lines form at checkout, and who to ask if you can’t find something.

 All of these simple things and more might happen differently elsewhere, but here are some of the biggest differences you might notice:

 - Unless you live in a large city like New York or San Francisco, most U.S. grocery stores are huge compared to stores in other countries.
-In some European countries, it’s not unusual to have to shop at different stores for bread, meat, and other staples.
-Costcos and Walmarts don’t often exist there.
+In some European countries, it’s not unusual to shop at different stores for bread, meat, and other staples.
+Big-box stores like Costco and Walmart don’t often exist there.

 - Stores in other countries may also have very limited hours compared to stores in the United States.
-If you’re used to the convenience of 24-hour shopping, or even being able to hit the store outside of work hours, you might be caught by surprise outside your homeland.
-It’s a good idea while travel planning to check store hours and guide books in advance so you can plan your shopping trips accordingly.
+If you’re used to the convenience of 24-hour shopping or even being able to hit the store outside of work hours, you might be surprised.
+It’s a good idea while travel planning to check store hours and guidebooks in advance so you can plan your shopping trips accordingly.

 - You may also notice that stores in other countries are organized differently.
 Whereas you might be used to finding eggs in coolers next to the milk in the United States, other countries place eggs unrefrigerated on shelves elsewhere in the store.
 Other items may also be in locations you don’t expect them.

 - Finally, customs and norms in foreign grocery stores may be unfamiliar.
-For example, maybe everyone brings their own bags, or the produce must be weighed by the customer before arriving at the checkout stand.
+For example, maybe everyone brings their own bags, or the customer must weigh the produce before arriving at the checkout stand.
 Perhaps there are certain norms associated with interactions at the deli counter, if there is one.
-Everything from how your fruit is selected to how your groceries are bagged may work in slightly different ways.
+Everything from how your fruit is selected to how your groceries are bagged may work slightly differently.

 Watch Other Shoppers

-Because norms and customs may be very different, it might be a good idea to make a special trip to a foreign grocery store before shopping there so that you can watch how things work.
-By carefully observing the people, their interactions, and so on, you can get a much better sense of how to proceed when it’s time to stock up on food.
-On your first trip to the store, if you’re budgeting, you can make note of the cost of items and plan your shopping list in advance.
+Because norms and customs may differ, it might be a good idea to make a special trip to a foreign grocery store before shopping there to watch how things work.
+By carefully observing the people, their interactions, and so on, you can better understand how to proceed when it’s time to stock up on food.
+On your first trip to the store, if you’re budgeting, you can note the cost of items and plan your shopping list in advance.

 Currency and Paying

-There are two primary considerations when it comes to paying at the grocery store.
+There are two primary considerations when paying at the grocery store.
 The first is knowing which payment options are available and how they work, and the second is understanding exchange rates and fees.

 Some smaller grocery stores or vendors may only take the local currency in cash form.
-It’s a good idea to make a habit of carrying multiple forms of payment or check the store’s payment options in advance.
+It’s a good idea to carry multiple forms of payment or check the store’s payment options in advance.
 It might also be a good idea to keep extra money and coins handy because some companies require paying a coin slot to use a shopping cart.

-If the store takes credit cards — like Visa or Mastercard — this might make for easier payment, but make sure you consider exchange rates and associated international fees for every swipe.
-It’s also worthy to note that some international stores do not accept American Express, so be prepared to have a back up form of payment if that’s what you use regularly.
+If the store takes credit cards, like Visa or Mastercard, this might make for easier payment, but make sure you consider exchange rates and associated international fees for every swipe.
+It’s also worth noting that some international stores do not accept American Express, so be prepared to have a backup payment if that’s what you use regularly.
 Check with your bank to determine if it’s more cost-effective to pay by credit card when paying for travel expenses abroad, exchange money in a physical format, or withdraw money from your bank account at an ATM.

-It’s always a good idea to make a shopping list before heading to the store, especially to help keep track of travel costs, but if everything will be in an unfamiliar language, take the time to translate the list before going, as well.
-This will save you and anyone who tries to help you time and effort on the spot.
+It’s always a good idea to make a shopping list before heading to the store, especially to help keep track of travel costs, but if everything will be in an unfamiliar language, take the time to translate the list before going.
+This will save you — and anyone who tries to help you — time and effort on the spot.

 If you find navigating language barriers particularly challenging, it’s possible that online ordering is available.
-Check and see if it’s possible to place orders online at the local store.
-Then, all you need to do is pick up your groceries and pay.
+Check if it’s possible to place orders online at the local store.
+Then, you only need to pick up your groceries and pay.